NguyenTrongPhuc552003/phucscareembedded/docs/intro.md

 # Welcome to Embedded Development

-Welcome to Phuc's comprehensive guide for embedded Linux and GPU development!
+Welcome to Phuc's comprehensive guide for embedded Linux, Linux kernel development, and GPU development!
 This documentation covers everything you need to know about developing for embedded systems, with a focus on the Rock 5B+ development board.

 ## What You'll Learn

 This guide covers:

+- **Linux Kernel Development**: Master kernel architecture, process management, memory management, device drivers, real-time systems, and advanced kernel topics
 - **Embedded Linux Development**: Kernel development, device drivers, and system programming
 - **GPU Programming**: Mali GPU development, OpenCL, and Vulkan programming
 - **Rust Programming**: Complete Rust programming guide from basics to embedded systems